fragarco/abasc/docs/en/abasc.md

 ### `RENUM new-line, origin-line, step`

 **Command.** In Locomotive BASIC, this command renumbers the program’s line numbers.
 In a compiled program this has no meaning.
-BASC ignores this command and issues a warning if it appears in the source code.
+ABASC ignores this command and issues a warning if it appears in the source code.

 ### `RESTORE [label]`